joshbrostoff/joshbrostoff.github.io/_posts/2018-07-31-custom_apps.md

 **3. Training**

 This is one of the biggest reasons I’ve seen apps fail.
-If you end users don’t understand how something works, you’re never going to drive user adoption.
+If you end users don’t understand how something works, you’re never going to get user adoption.
 Even if what you’ve developed is perfect and automates a legacy process, no one is going to start using your tool if they don’t understand it.

 In my experience, overtraining and documenting how to do things in your app can sometimes be more important than adding that one extra feature.